-- Auditable events, such as logins, failed logins, and high value transactions are not logged. - Logs of applications and APIs are not monitored for suspicious activity. - Alerting thresholds and response escalation as per the risk of the data held by the application is not in place or effective. - Penetration testing and scans by DAST tools (such as OWASP ZAP) do not trigger alerts.
+- Auditable events, such as logins, failed logins, and high-value transactions are not logged. - Warnings and errors generate no, inadequate, or unclear log messages. - Logs of applications and APIs are not monitored for suspicious activity. - · Logs are only stored locally. - Appropriate alerting thresholds and response escalation processes are not in place or effective. - Penetration testing and scans by DAST tools (such as OWASP ZAP) do not trigger alerts. - The application is unable to detect, escalate, or alert for active attacks in real time or near real time.